samuel-jimenez/GramEditor/docs/src/installation.md

-# Installing Zed
+# Installing Tehanu

-## Download Zed
+## Download Tehanu

 ### macOS

-Get the latest stable builds via [the download page](https://zed.dev/download).
-If you want to download our preview build, you can find it on its [releases page](https://zed.dev/releases/preview).
-After the first manual installation, Zed will periodically check for install updates.
+Get the latest stable builds via [the download page](https://tehanu.liten.app/download).
+If you want to download our preview build, you can find it on its [releases page](https://tehanu.liten.app/releases/preview).
+After the first manual installation, Tehanu will periodically check for install updates.

-You can also install Zed stable via Homebrew:
+You can also install Tehanu stable via Homebrew:

 ```sh
 brew install --cask zed
 ```

-As well as Zed preview:
+As well as Tehanu preview:

 ```sh
 brew install --cask zed@preview